 This type of sausage is available in a lot of restaurants in Cleveland.
 But the best place to enjoy it is Freddie’s Southern Style Rib House, which has a very delicious barbecue sauce.

-The story of how Polish Boy was invented is an interesting one.
 In the 1940s, Virgil Whitmore, a restaurant owner, made this hot dog with smoked beef sausage and everything he had in his restaurant.
-Nowadays, there are a lot of variations.
-Some cooks love to add pulled pork.
+Nowadays, there are a lot of variations, some even including pulled pork.

 You can find Polish Boys in every street food cart.
-If you come to the Indian games, you can order it with Stadium Mustard, a variety of brown mustard which tastes similar to Dijon spicy mustard.
+They can be ordered with Stadium Mustard, a variety of brown mustard which tastes similar to Dijon spicy mustard.

 4. Corn Dog